Serum free light-chain measurement

-Immunoglobulin light chains that are circulating in serum in a free (unbound) state are called free light chains (FLCs).
-Measurement of the serum level of FLCs became practical as a clinical blood test in recent decades.
-These tests are used as an aid in the diagnosis and monitoring of multiple myeloma and related disorders.
-There are two types of immunoglobulin light chain produced in humans, designated by the Greek letters kappa (κ) and lambda (λ).
-Comparing the ratio of κ FLCs to λ FLCs in a person's serum against reference ranges indicates whether that person may have a plasma cell tumour such as multiple myeloma or AL amyloidosis.
+Free light chains (FLCs) are immunoglobulin light chains that are found in the serum (blood) in an unbound (free) state.
+In recent decades, measuring the amount of free light chains (FLCs) in the blood has become a practical clinical test.
+FLC tests can be used to diagnose and monitor diseases like multiple myeloma and amyloidosis.

 Structure

 Each immunoglobulin light-chain molecule contains approximately 220 amino acids in a single polypeptide chain that is folded to form constant and variable region domains.

 Each domain comprises two β-pleated sheets.
 The sheets are linked by a disulfide bridge and together form a roughly barrel-shaped structure known as a β-barrel.

 The variable (V) domain of light chains has a high degree of structural diversity, particularly the antigen-binding region.
 In addition, the first 23 amino acids of the 1st variable domain framework region have a number of variations known as subgroups.
 Four kappa (Vκ1–Vκ4) and six lambda subgroups (Vλ1–Vλ6) can be identified.
-The specific subgroup structures influence the potential of the free light chains to polymerise such that AL amyloidosis is associated with Vλ6 and light-chain deposition disease with Vκ1 and Vκ4.
+The subgroup structures of FLCs influence their ability to polymerize (combine) and form proteins like amyloid fibrils.
+For example, the Vλ6 subgroup of FLCs is associated with a type of amyloidosis called AL amyloidosis, while the Vκ1 and Vκ4 subgroups are associated with a different type of amyloidosis called light-chain deposition disease.